Preferential Parking Permits

 Placement of Permits

 Residents who wish to purchase a Resident permit have the choice between a decal or a hangtag.
-Resident and Visitor hangtag permits must be hung from the rearview mirror with the colored, numbered part of the permit facing the rear of the vehicle.
+Resident and Visitor hangtag permits must be hung from the rearview mirror with the barcode side facing the rear of the vehicle.
 Permits must be removed when the vehicle is in motion [CVC Section 26708(a)].
 Resident bumper sticker permits must be placed on the left rear bumper only.

 For motorcycles and scooters, sticker permits should be placed visibly on the left front side (e.g., on the fork or the fairing).
 Hangtag permits may be placed in lockable motorcycle permit holders that can be purchased from various retailers.

-If your permit is not displayed correctly you are subject to being cited and will have to go through the process of contesting your citation.
-Your citation will not automatically be dismissed.
+If your permit is not displayed correctly, you are subject to citation.
+Your citation will not be dismissed automatically regardless of your current permit status.
+You will have to go through the process of contesting your citation.
 The results of the review will be determined by the Santa Monica Police Department Traffic Services Division.

 One-Day Temporary Parking Permits

-You may print from home for free up to 25 one-day temporary permits per specific date, and up to 300 per year, for private events at your home.
+You may print from home for free up to 25 one-day temporary permits per specific date, and up to 300 per permit year, for private events at your home only.
 Existing permit holders with active accounts can generate and download one-day temporary permits online.

 Renewing Preferential Parking Permits

 Preferential parking permits are renewed annually either online or by mail only.
 Permits are not stocked in our office and cannot be renewed in person.
-Existing customers may log in to the Customer Web Portal to renew permits or pay citations.
-Please be aware of the expiration date printed on the front of your permit.
+Existing customers may login to the Customer Web Portal to renew permits or pay citations.
+Please note the expiration date on your permit as there is no grace period for expired permits and NO extension will be granted.
+Vehicles displaying expired permits are subject to citation.

-Renewal notices will be mailed to all active accounts 6 to 8 weeks prior to the annual expiration date.
+We now allow up to 3 months to give you ample time to renew your permits.
+You will also receive multiple email reminders during this 3-month period if we have your email on file.
 If you do not receive your renewal notice or it is lost, please contact our office for another copy.
-Please allow at least two weeks for renewals to be processed.
-There is no grace period for expired permits.
+Please allow at least two weeks for renewals to be processed and plan accordingly.
 Citations for lost or late renewals are your responsibility.

 Replacing Permits (New Car, Stolen, or Lost)

-If you replace a vehicle that has a valid permit with a new vehicle, a one-time free exchange may be issued for the same valid period when you return the original permit and provide us with the registration for the new vehicle.
-Temporary registration is not accepted.
+If you replace a vehicle that has a valid permit with a new vehicle, a one-time free exchange may be issued for the same valid period if you return the original permit and provide us with the registration for the new vehicle.
+Temporary registrations will not be accepted.
 If your permit is stolen and you provide a police report, the first replacement is free.
 A second stolen permit with a police report is 50% of cost.
 Lost permits can be replaced only once and at full cost.
 Permits that have been confiscated for misuse cannot be replaced for the remainder of the permit year.

 - To replace a Visitor permit, we will need to know the permit number of the missing permit.
-We can find this information if you simply provide us with your name and address, UNLESS there were two Visitor permits issued to the household, in which case we would need the permit number of the other Visitor permit you still have in order to distinguish which one is missing.
+If there is only one Visitor permit issued to the household, we can find this information if you simply provide us with your name and address.
+If there are two Visitor permits issued to the household, please provide the permit number of the Visitor permit you still have in order to determine the missing permit.

-- To replace a Resident permit, we will need to know the license plate number of the old vehicle the Resident permit was assigned to.
+- To replace a Resident permit, we will need to know the license plate number of the old vehicle to which the Resident permit was assigned.

 Permits that have been reported as lost or stolen are cancelled and no longer valid.
 Vehicles using permits that have been reported as lost, stolen, or cancelled are subject to citation.